 Discover the unique gastronomic profile of the region

-The gastronomic profile of the area is strongly influenced by its geomorphic position, the mountain Pelion between the Pagasetic Gulf and Aegean Sea, the unique microenvironments, as well as the contact with other cultures and the local tradition.
+The gastronomic profile of the area is strongly influenced by its geographical position, between the Pagasetic Gulf and Pelion Mountain, the unique microenvironments, the lay of the land as well as the contact with other cultures and the local tradition.
 Different raw materials coming either from sea or mountain, such as vegetables, wild greens, herbs, fish and meat are harmonically blended with the hospitality of the locals resulting in tasteful and colorful dishes.
 Tsipouro, a strong distilled spirit is the basic accompaniment of locals to their gatherings and meals.

 Let aromas and flavors be your local guide!

 Pelion is the birthplace of one of the most diverse cuisines, consisting of different materials combined in a unique way.
 Lift the lid of an earthenware pot and let the journey in the local flavors begin.

 Strolling around the villages in Pelion Mountain you will be fascinated by the plethora of the wild vegetation that offers to the locals the raw materials needed to create tasteful dishes.
 Mushrooms, wild greens, herbs and colorful vegetables, such as aubergines, zucchinis, tomatoes, peppers, overflow from houses’ small gardens spreading color all around.
 Pelion is famous for the salads made by wild greens, such as «tsitsiravla», «vergia» and «kritama», which accompany tastefully every main dish.
 The most predominant element of the local cuisine since ancient times is the olive oil.
 It is produced by the olive trees that flood the slopes of Pelion Mountain and adds the distinctive taste, making every food cooked with it unique.